 4. Get Some Face Time with Santa Claus

-But Christmas in McAdenville NC is the only time we’ve ever seen jolly ol’ St. Nick set up for photo opps on someone’s front lawn.
+But Christmas in McAdenville NC is the only time we’ve ever seen jolly ol’ St. Nick set up for photo ops on someone’s front lawn.

-We’re not comfortable giving out the address of private citizens, but the house is on Church St, with a life-sized sleigh, illuminated reindeer, and tons of Christmas lights all around.
+We’re not comfortable giving out the addresses of private citizens, but the house is on Church St, with a life-sized sleigh, illuminated reindeer, and tons of Christmas lights all around.

 There was no charge to pose with Santa, but there were also no professional photographers to take pictures.
 So bring a camera with a decent flash if you want to get a good shot!

 5. Grab a Drink at the River Room

 There are several fine breweries open during the McAdenville NC Christmas celebration.
 But The River Room (102 Main St) offers a festive atmosphere where you can grab a drink that benefits the local environment.

 The taproom is owned by Catawba Riverkeeper, a local non-profit organization.
 So its proceeds go towards preserving, protecting, and restoring local rivers and other waterways.